LIBRARY PUBLIC SERVICES AREA MANAGER

 - Ability to acquire knowledge of building renovation planning and processes.

-- Written communication skills to be able to craft concise reports, policies, and correspondence.
+- Written communication and research skills to be able to craft concise reports, policies, and correspondence.

 - Interpersonal skills to work effectively with multi-level staff, community groups, and patrons from all socioeconomic, educational, literacy, and cultural backgrounds.

 - Ability to foster an environment of inclusion wherein all employees are treated respectfully, are valued for their strengths, and feel that they can safely express themselves.